 GWG Holdings Investigation

-Girard Sharp is investigating reports that GWG Holdings (GWGH) may have made false and misleading statements to investors in connection with the issuance and sale of L Bonds.
+Girard Sharp has filed a class action lawsuit on February 18, 2022, seeking to represent purchasers of GWG Holdings, Inc. (Nasdaq: GWGH).
+The GWG Holdings lawsuit follows reports that GWG may have made false and misleading statements to investors in connection with the issuance and sale of L Bonds.
+Read the full complaint here.

 If you invested in GWG Holdings, you may have a claim for relief.